babak01/Github-Pages/OUR_TECH_STORY.md

 ---
 # OUR TECH STORY

-## John, Jane, Bob, and Alice: How We Created AmazingScript and the Amazing API
+## Babak, Jane, Bob, and Alice: How We Created AmazingScript and the Amazing API

 ![our-tech-story](images/1600x500_ffffff_3A5F0B_our-tech-story.png)